gBogdan95/PrivateChat/README.md

-## Private chat app with React and Firebase
+## Private chat app using React and Firebase
+I created a chat app using react and firebase hooks.
+For the design I used scss.